BodenmillerGroup/imcdatasets/README.md

 The `imcdatasets` package is an extensible resource containing a set of publicly available and curated Imaging Mass Cytometry datasets.
 Each dataset consists of three data objects:
-1. Single cell data in the form of a `SingleCellExperiment` class object.
+1. Single cell data in the form of a `SingleCellExperiment` or `SpatialExperiment` class object.
 2. Multichannel images formatted into a `CytoImageList` class object.
 3. Cell segmentation masks formatted into a `CytoImageList` class object.